 Kallsen Studio is the creative space our family maintains to have a place to go, close the door, turn on some good music, and get into deep work that matters to us.
-The current incarnation is in the Northrup King Building in the arts district of Northeast Minneapolis.

 For me, it's often writing or photography.
 Editing photos, going through files of old negatives, designing businesses, or reading about leadership.